Skip to main content

 SEV-2Partial outage (single endpoint class, single region), OR degraded performance > 3× baseline latency, OR enforcement falling back to observe mode.≤ 30 minutes

-SEV-3Background job failures (billing, observer, async AIP/CBD) that do not affect synchronous enforcement or dashboard access.≤ 2 hours
+SEV-3Background job failures (billing, observer, async AIP / back-door checkpoint) that do not affect synchronous enforcement or dashboard access.≤ 2 hours

 SEV-4Cosmetic or minor functional degradation.Next business day